Gammabra/aov-godot/README.md

 ./generate-docs.cmd
 ```

-The HTML documentation will be available in the `docs/_site/index.html` folder.
+The HTML documentation will be available in the `documentation/docfx/_site/index.html` folder.

 ### Automatic Generation (CI)

 On every push to `main` or `feat/docs-automation`, the documentation is automatically generated via GitHub Actions.
-The result is available as a workflow artifact.
+The result is available as a workflow artifact [here](https://gammabra.github.io/aov-godot/index.html).

 ---